christiandudel/hrs_hwle/README.md

 ## Folders and files

 Currently, on GitHub there are two folders: Code and Results.
-However, to run the code requires adding a third folder called Data which contains the RAND-HRS file.
-The folder Code contains two files.
-One file for data preparation and one file which does most of the analysis; the latter also exports a few results which are stored in the folder Results.
-Both code files come with extensive comments.
+Running the code requires adding a third folder called Data which contains the RAND-HRS file.
+The folder Code contains three files.
+One file for data preparation, one file for the descriptive analysis, and one file which does the multistate analysis; the latter two export a few results which are stored in the folder Results.